JC-02/Ascend/README.md

 **Privacy-First AI Career Coaching Platform**

+## ⚠️ IMPORTANT SECURITY NOTICE

+**Before running this project:**
+1. Copy `.env.template` to `.env`
+2. Replace ALL placeholder values with your own credentials
+3. **NEVER commit the `.env` file** - it's already in `.gitignore`
+4. If you've accidentally committed credentials, rotate them immediately

+---

 ## Project Overview

 Ascend AI is a privacy-first, AI-powered career coaching platform that provides evidence-backed feedback on resumes and mock interviews.
 It serves as a personal, 24/7 career coach that analyzes resumes against job descriptions, generates tailored mock interviews, and uses an advanced AI engine to provide immediate, in-depth feedback on both the content and delivery of practice answers.